Road to Virginia

 The terrain was becoming hilly as I proceeded east toward the Appalachian Mountains.
 There were long stretches along I-40 where the road inclined or declined, and my little fully loaded pickup felt the pain.

 I bought a bag of ice and a six-pack of beer to pair with my ham sandwich dinner.
 Before getting on the road, I adjusted my timepieces to reflect Eastern time.
 It was getting late, and I still had over an hour of driving ahead of me.
-After passing Dandridge, I left I-40 and took I-81 northwest toward Baileyton.
+After passing Dandridge, I continued west on I-40 for a few miles, then veered northeast on I-81 toward Baileyton.

 By the time I reached the Baileyton KOA, there was barely any light left in the sky, and after checking in at the headquarters, it was completely dark.
 I wore shorts and a T-shirt, but the air was chilly, so I put on my coat.
 I drove to my campsite and used the headlights of my truck to set up my brother's old tent one more time.
 It was too late to think about a fire.
 I had the ham sandwich, chips, and two beers for dinner and climbed into my sleeping bag.
 But I couldn't sleep - thinking about the next day's activities - meeting Jeff and others at Wells and Sons Builders.
 I relaxed a little and drifted off to sleep___